You’re a stay-at-home mom.

 But HOW do you prove your abilities to your future employer?

-What do you put on a stay-on-at home mom resume, anyway?
+What do you put on a stay-at-home mom resume, anyway?

 Well, that’s exactly what we’re about to answer.

 We understand that applying to jobs after years of staying at home can be a daunting experience.
 But please don’t worry - our guide will get you back on your feet in no time!

 - An example of a finished stay-at-home parent resume that works

 - How to write a stay-at-home mom resume that’ll fill up your interview diary